impaktfull/flutter_impaktfull_ui_deprecated/README.md

 Components are always prefixed with `Impaktfull` to avoid conflicts with other libraries.

 - ImpaktfullAutoLayout
+- ImpaktfullBottomNavigation
+- ImpaktfullBottomNavigationItem
 - ImpaktfullButton
+- ImpaktfullCard
+- ImpaktfullCheckbox
+- ImpaktfullDatePicker
+- ImpaktfullDateTimePicker
+- ImpaktfullDateTimePickerDialog
-- ImpaktfullSwitch
+- ImpaktfullDateTimeRangePicker
-- ImpaktfullSvgIcon
+- ImpaktfullDialog
-- ImpaktfullListView
+- ImpaktfullInputField
 - ImpaktfullLoadingIndicator
-- ImpaktfullScreen
-- ImpaktfullSeparator
 - ImpaktfullTouchFeedback
 - ImpaktfullListItem
 - ImpaktfullListItemTitle
+- ImpaktfullListView
+- ImpaktfullNavBar
+- ImpaktfullPagination
+- ImpaktfullRadioButton
+- ImpaktfullRadioButtonListItem
+- ImpaktfullRefreshIndicator
-- ImpaktfullSwitchListItem
+- ImpaktfullScreen
 - ImpaktfullSelectableListItem
+- ImpaktfullSeparator
 - ImpaktfullSeparatedColumn
-- ImpaktfullBottomNavigationItem
+- ImpaktfullSvgIcon
-- ImpaktfullBottomNavigation
+- ImpaktfullSwitch
-- ImpaktfullInputField
+- ImpaktfullSwitchListItem
 - ImpaktfullTabBar
 - ImpaktfullTabBarItem
-- ImpaktfullNavBar
-- ImpaktfullRadioButton
-- ImpaktfullDatePicker
 - ImpaktfullTimePicker
-- ImpaktfullCheckbox
-- ImpaktfullDateTimePicker
-- ImpaktfullDateTimePickerDialog
-- ImpaktfullDateTimeRangePicker
-- ImpaktfullDialog
-- ImpaktfullRadioButtonListItem

 Many more to come in the future, always with the focus on minimizing maintenance and maximizing a recognizable UI/brand for Impaktfull

+## Assets

+### Lottie Animations

+These icons should be added to your assets folder to use the default lottie animations. (in your own project)

+- assets/lottie/loading.json

-## Default Icons
+### Default Icons

 These icons should be added to your assets folder to use the default icons. (in your own project)